quamotion/cloud-docs/getting-started/connecting-ios-devices.rst

 2. Run the ``idevice_id -l`` command in a shell session in your Device Hub.
 This will list all iOS device connected to your Device Hub.
 If you do not  your device in this list, try unplugging your device and connecting your device again.
+3. You can force your device to reset the trust relationship between your device and all other devices, including the Device Hub, by tapping *Settings*, *General*, *Reset* and choosing *Reset Location & Privacy*.
+Then, enter your passcode if required and tap *Reset Settings* to confirm.
+Finally, unplug the USB cable and then reattach the USB cable to your Device Hub.